aeroship/IETF-AgenticAI/draft-hong-nmrg-agenticai-ps.md

 ---
-title: "TODO - Your title"
+title: "Motivations and Problem Statement of Agentic AI for Network Management"
-abbrev: "TODO - Abbreviation"
+abbrev: "PS of Agentic AI"
 category: info

 docname: draft-hong-nmrg-agenticai-ps-latest